Open-Architecture End-to-End System for Real-World Autonomous Robot Navigation: Experiments

-In our experiments, the \textit{Frontier-Search} baseline demonstrated limited effectiveness, succeeding in only one out of nine trials while failing in the other eight attempts.
-The single successful trial required approximately three minutes to complete.
-In stark contrast, OrionNav achieved success in all trials with significantly reduced search times.
-This superior performance of our framework can be attributed to two key components: the open-world hierarchical scene graph and the LLM-based planner.
-OrionNav leverages the hierarchical scene graph to maintain a continuously updated understanding of the environment, including probable object locations based on semantic information.
-The LLM planner analyzes this scene graph to identify the room most likely to contain the queried object and efficiently directs the system to search within that specific area, leading to consistent and rapid object localization.
-Conversely, the \textit{Frontier-Search} baseline lacks semantic understanding and relies solely on frontier-based or random exploration strategies to locate objects.
-This approach fails to adapt its exploration strategy based on the likelihood of object locations, resulting in inefficient searches and significantly lower success rates.
-Importantly, even when environmental changes prevent object localization during the robot's initial mapping phase, OrionNav's approach enables the system to successfully locate the object in subsequent attempts.
-This adaptability further underscores the robustness of OrionNav in complex, changing environments.
+\textbf{Frontier-Search.} In our experiments, the \textit{Frontier-Search} baseline was largely ineffective, succeeding in only one of nine trials and requiring about three minutes.
+In contrast, OrionNav succeeded in all trials with substantially lower search times.
+This improvement stems from two key components: the hierarchical scene graph and the LLM-based planner.
+OrionNav continuously maintains a structured understanding of the environment through the scene graph, allowing the LLM planner to infer the most likely room containing the queried object and guide the robot to search there directly.
+By contrast, \textit{Frontier-Search} lacks semantic reasoning and relies purely on frontier or random exploration, leading to inefficient searches and low success rates.
+Even when environmental changes initially prevent detection, OrionNav adapts by updating the scene graph and revising its plan, enabling successful object localization in subsequent attempts.